apache/apisix-ingress-controller/README.md

 In `apisix-ingress-controller`, all using Custom Resource Definitions (CRDs).
 Such as configure [plugins](https://github.com/apache/apisix/tree/master/doc/plugins), upport service registration discovery mechanism for upstreams, load balancing and more in Apache APISIX.

-Compared with [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx), `apisix-ingress-controller` have solved several obvious problems.
+Compared with other ingress controllers, `apisix-ingress-controller` have solved several obvious problems.

-* Hot-reload during yaml apply.
+* Dynamically update the configuration, no need to reload.
-* Flexible expansion capabilities.
+* Flexible extension capabilities based on plugins.
-* Avoid reloading of Ingress itself when updated business services.
+* Convenient traffic split.
+* Multi-cluster configuration distribution.

 `apisix-ingress-controller` belongs to Apache APISIX control plane.
 Currently it serves for Kubernetes clusters.
-In the future, we plan to separate the `seven` module to adapt to more deployment modes, such as virtual machine clusters.
+In the future, we plan to separate the submodule to adapt to more deployment modes, such as virtual machine clusters.

 ## Features